MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_ChangeLandingPage.md

 ---
-title: Send Your Customers to a Specific Landing Page ms.service: msa-help ms.subservice: msa-general ms.topic: article
+title: Send Your Customers to a Specific Landing Page
+description: You can use URL variables to send people to the landing pages that are most relevant to the customer's search queries or other input. ms.date: 05-30-2026 ms.service: msa-help ms.subservice: msa-general ms.topic: article ms.author: jonmeyers
 author: jonmeyers
-ms.author: jonmeyers
-ms.date: 6/11/2026
-description: You can use URL variables to send people to the landing pages that are most relevant to the customer's search queries or other input.
 ---

 # Send your customers to a specific landing page